-The school will offer a bilingual education, aiming to achieve language acquisition of both English and Spanish for the entire group.
-The Tutor will be a talented linguist, with an excellent command of the written and spoken word in both languages.
-The children will thus achieve accurate fluency and develop effective, formal writing skills in English and Spanish, whilst also making the most of the local environment and geographic advantages.
+The school will offer a primarily English (British or American) curriculum, aiming to achieve a high level of English for the entire group.
+The children will thus achieve accurate fluency and develop effective, formal writing skills, whilst also making the most of the local environment and geographic advantages.

 Other areas of instruction will include a broad range of subjects in addition to the fundamentals of maths, history, and science.
 Further to academic study, practical vocational skills are desired, encouraging independent problem solving, inquisitiveness and the ability to figure things out autonomously.
 The family wishes to foster simplistic yet effective teaching techniques, which will lead to competency across the board.

 The dedicated school building will ideally house a kitchen, allowing food preparation to form part of the daily school routine.
 The children should be taught how to prepare their own food with both local and imported ingredients, how to make healthy choices, and how to independently care for themselves and their households, using equipment and appliances safely.